IoTPanic/pixelpusher/README.md

 ## Source

 Running or installing from source requires golang installed, the GOPATH set, and [dep installed](https://golang.github.io/dep/docs/introduction.html).
-First, dependencies are installed with the command `dep ensure` (or `dep ensure -v` if you want to see what's going on) than PixelPusher can be ran with `go run main.go`.
+First, dependencies are installed with the command `dep ensure` (or `dep ensure -v` if you want to see what's going on) than PixelPusher can be ran with `go run main.go dev`.

 ## Docker